nickkcj/personal-website/README.md

 - **HTML** 🏗️ - Structure of the website
 - **CSS** 🎨 - Styling and layout
-- **JavaScript** ⚡ - Interactivity and dynamic elements

 ## 🎯 Features
 ✅ Responsive design for all devices 📱💻
-✅ Smooth animations and transitions ✨
 ✅ Interactive elements for better user experience 🎭
 ✅ Organized and clean code for easy maintenance 🧹